sean-roberts/autocomplete-challenge/readme.md

 - Implementation of how we should render/store this data was not in scope, but I would push that we track the user in the comment by id.
 On render we pull out the up-to-date value for the username.
 Allowing links to not become stale.
+- The search suggestions sorting algorithm is not implemented in the scope of this project.
+I use a very primitive check to drill down suggestions but I believe proper suggestions (Levenshtein distance calculation, mispellings, approximate matching, etc.) would be behind a service backend.